 TerrainObjExporter is a script that exports a terrain as an OBJ-format 3D model.

-In the Project window, create a C# script under the Assets folder (Right-click at a blank space in the Asserts folder and select ‘Create > C#Script’).
+In the Project window, create a C# script under the Assets folder (Right-click in the blank space in the Assets folder and select ‘Create > C#Script’).

 Any file name will do.
 This time I named it ‘Editor’.

-Next, click the following link to open the site for ‘TerrainObjExporter’.
+Next, click on the following link to open the site for ‘TerrainObjExporter’.